 Air pollution is a major concern these days.
-Presence of an unwanted thing, contaminant or an agent in the air leads to Air Pollution.
-AQI is used to represent the quality of air present around.
+The presence of an unwanted thing, contaminant, or agent in the air leads to air pollution.
+AQI is used to represent the quality of air present around us.

 Air Quality Index (AQI) is a number used to convey the quality of air by the government to the general public.
-Air Quality deteriorates with increase in concentration of pollutants.
-The Air Quality Index represents the severity of pollution to common people.
+Air quality deteriorates with an increase in the concentration of pollutants.
+The Air Quality Index represents the severity of pollution for ordinary people.

 Indian (CPCB) AQI:

-According to the Indian Government (CPCB), Indian AQI ranges from 0-500, from 0 being good and 500 being severe.
-There are eight major pollutants to be taken for AQI calculation viz.
-Particulate Matter (PM 10 and PM 2.5), carbon monoxide (CO), ozone (O3), Nitrogen dioxide (NO2), sulfur dioxide (SO2), ammonia (NH3) and lead (Pb).
-To calculate AQI, data for minimum three pollutants must be present out of which one should be either PM 10 or PM 2.5.
-AQI ranging from 0-500 have different concentrations for each pollutant and have health effects accordingly.
+According to the Indian Government (CPCB), Indian AQI range is from 0-500, from 0 being good and 500 being severe.
+There are eight major pollutants to be taken into account for AQI calculation, viz. particulate matter (PM 10 and PM 2.5), carbon monoxide (CO), ozone (O3), nitrogen dioxide (NO2), sulfur dioxide (SO2), ammonia (NH3), and lead (Pb).
+To calculate AQI, data for a minimum of three pollutants must be present, of which one should be either PM10 or PM2.5, AQI ranging from 0-500 has different concentrations for each pollutant and has health effects accordingly.

 Indian AQI range & probable impacts:

 0-50: This range defines air quality as good as it shows minimal or no impact on health.